mkumble/LogMonitorService/README.md

 ## Installation
 Follow these steps to install the service:
+1. Make sure npm is installed on the host.
-1. Clone the repo: `git clone git@github.com:mkumble/LogMonitorService.git`
+2. Clone the repo: `git clone https://github.com/mkumble/LogMonitorService.git`
-2. Install dependencies: ```cd LogMonitorService; npm install```
+3. Install dependencies: ```cd LogMonitorService; npm install```

 ## Configuration
-Modify the default configurations defined in `LogMonitorService/src/api/utils/constants.js` as needed.
+Modify the default configurations defined in `LogMonitorService/src/api/utils/constants.js` as needed (Example: change SERVER_PORT)

 ## Running the service
-1. Follow the Installation instructions.
+1. Follow the Installation instructions above.
 2. Open the terminal and navigate to the src directory: `cd LogMonitorService/src`
 3. Start the node.js application: `node app.js`.
 By default, the server runs on `http://localhost:3000`